-This page contains text describing the waypoint's location, radio frequency and runway information (if this information is in the waypoint file) elevation, local daylight time, bearing and distance to the waypoint, and the altitude required to reach the waypoint as described below.
+This page contains text giving the name of the waypoint, the waypoint's GPS coordinates, elevation, radio frequency and runway information (if this information is in the waypoint file), local daylight time, bearing and distance to the waypoint, and the altitude differences required to reach the waypoint as described below.
 In addition, there is a button GoTo to directly initiate navigating to this waypoint.
 The button cancels the current task.